zpleum/Hyprv/README.md

-# Hyprv 🕹️
+# Hyprv 🕹️ - A Velocity proxy plugin that intercepts and logs packets, activity, and connection data using low-level packet hooks.

-A Velocity proxy plugin that intercepts and logs Minecraft packets, player activity, and connection data using low-level packet hooks.
+This project is based on Plantain by x5ten.
+Modifications and improvements were made in Hyprv.

 ---